 Let’s Plan a Piece!

 Commissioning a piece of artwork is a great way to add something unique and personal to your walls, and also makes for a great gift idea.
 One of the first questions I’m always asked is about the price, and the answer always begins with “It depends…”.
-Prices may be adjusted up with increased size, if there are multiple subjects, mandatory intricate details, complex backgrounds, a rushed timeline, etc. However, if the subject is relatively simple or there is a lot of white space, that saves on the work and time required.
-Ultimately we’ll agree on a fair price that you are comfortable with for a piece of artwork you can be excited about.
+However, to give ballpark numbers (in Canadian dollars):

 Some artists are great at drawing from their imagination.
 While I sadly lack this particular talent, I pride myself on my ability to make my drawings look as close to the reference imagery as possible.
-The more details I can see, the more I can draw… so the higher quality image, the better!
+And if you’d like to try a special effect of something hyper-real, please let me know.
+In either case, the more details I can see, the more I can draw… so the higher quality images, the better!
 Email is the best way to send me a photo to avoid compression and preserve its quality.
 Please ensure that you have permission to use the reference image, but if you think this is an issue let me know and we can try our best track down the blessing of the photographer and/or subject, if need be.